Variational quantum simulation using non-Gaussian continuous-variable systems: Introduction

 This work presents an innovative method for quantum simulations, formulating a variational quantum eigensolver (VQE)~\cite{peruzzo2014variational} within a photonic hardware-inspired CV framework.
 In this work, we focus on quantum states that can be written as a single product of ladder operations applied to a Gaussian state, whereas the exploration of more expressive ansatz is left for future work.
 The primary aim is to simulate the ground state of Hamiltonians.
 We use our method to explore the groundstate properties of a many-body system, namely the Bose--Hubbard model.
 We demonstrate the effectiveness and practicality of our proposed simulation methodology: ground states of Hamiltonians are successfully found under realistic experimental conditions, showcasing the potential of CV quantum simulations in addressing complex problems in quantum physics.

+Notice that there has been some seminal works on quantum simulations \cite{marshall2015quantum,jha2023continuous} and variational algorithms \cite{Killoran_2019, bangar2023experimentally} within CV systems.
+However, these contributions depend on non-Gaussian gates currently beyond technological reach.
+In contrast, our approach seamlessly integrates into existing photonic platforms, making it readily applicable.
+Furthermore, we identify the computational complexity scaling in classical simulations and provide estimates of the experimental resources required for implementing our protocol physically.
+This allows researchers to assess whether their experimental setup meets minimal requirements to obtain a quantum advantage.

+Additionally, we construct a framework that allows us to perform the classical simulation of the estimation of observables on non-Gaussian CV quantum states exactly, without requiring a truncation of the Hilbert space.
+This distinguishes our work from previous results in which the physical implementation was not possible and the classical simulation relied on the cutoff, making the system equivalent to a discrete-variable (DV) one.

 The following section presents an overview of the CV techniques utilized in our framework.
-We begin by introducing CV quantum computing and the Gaussian/non-Gaussian dichotomy, where, similarly to the DV Clifford/non-Clifford dichotomy, Gaussian states can be simulated efficiently.
-When non gaussian operations are added into the framework, the classical complexity of simulating the system increases drastically, paving the way to a possible quantum advantage.
+We begin by introducing CV quantum computing and the Gaussian/non-Gaussian dichotomy, where, similarly to the DV Clifford/non-Clifford dichotomy, quantum processes involving only Gaussian states can be simulated efficiently.
+When non-Gaussian operations are added into the framework, the classical complexity of simulating the system increases drastically, paving the way to a possible quantum advantage.
 The other sections present our results.
 We first outline our CV-VQE protocol and its implementation using state-of-the-art photonic technology.
-Then, we present our simulation results and perform a benchmark analysis using numerical techniques, like exact diagonalization of the truncated Hamiltonian.
+Then, we present our simulation results and perform a benchmark analysis using classical numerical techniques, like exact diagonalization of the truncated Hamiltonian.